↓↓↓ or scroll down to see them all ↓↓↓

 In the picture below you can see the tags that were created for music files.
 All the tags were automatically grabbed and linked with files when WinCatalog cataloged a disk or a music folder.

 Find duplicates of files and folders among your entire catalog.
-Just group the search results by one or more columns and the duplicated items will be stacked together.
+Just mark fields you wish to check and WinCatalog will do the rest.
+Sort search results by a desired column and the duplicated items will be stacked together.

-In the picture below all three grouping fields are equal and both "IMG_2572.JPG" files are shown together as duplicates.
+In the picture below all three fields (Name, Date Modified and Size) are equal and both "DSCF5367.JPG" files are shown together as duplicates.

 In the left pictures below you can see that the loaned disk and all subitems are marked with the Hand icon.
 The loaner name is displayed in the "Lent to" column.
 The right picture shows the Contact manager.